colbyj/bride-of-frankensystem/docs/deploying/recruiting.rst

         {name="End", path="end"}
     ]

-When a recognised URL parameter is present, the manual page pre-fills the field with that value, so it is safe to include the page either way.
+With URL-parameter capture in place, this page is optional.
+It pre-fills from the URL parameter if one was present, so include it only as a fallback for participants who might arrive without one.

 Customise the label and prompt shown on the manual entry page: